JanWilczek/wolf-sound-blog/_posts/fx/2022-01-15-bilinear-transform.md

 which after inversion gives Equation 1, i.e., the bilinear transform. $\Box$

-The bilinear transform can also be derived by representing a signal as a series of impulses, calculating its Laplace transform and $z$-transform, equating the two and approximating the resulting $s$-to-$z$ mapping with a series expansion.
+The bilinear transform can also be derived by representing a signal as a series of impulses, calculating its Laplace transform and $z$-transform, equating the two, and approximating the resulting $s$-to-$z$ mapping with a series expansion.
 But the integrator derivation seems more intuitive to me, especially the origin of the $\frac{2}{T}$ constant.
 What do you think?
 Let me know in the comments below the article. 😉

 ## Properties of the Bilinear Transform